-Finally, property policies exclude damage caused by flood or earthquakes.
+Finally, property policies exclude damage caused by floods or earthquakes.
 If your bar is located in an area prone to one of these hazards, you should consider purchasing flood insurance or earthquake coverage.

 Liability insurance is essential for a liquor establishment.
 You'll need both general liability and liquor liability coverages.

 General Liability Coverage